 Sonlight Middle School Versus Sonlight High School

 Around the time our first student started high school, we had an extra student with us.
 To protect her privacy, I won’t say much about her.
-But she hadn’t done all the Sonlight levels with our family, and so she wasn’t ready for the rigor of work in Sonlight's high school levels.
+She hadn’t done all the Sonlight levels with our family, and so she wasn’t ready for the rigor of work in Sonlight's high school levels.
 Yet she had been in public school and was ready for high school according to her age.

 There is no standard level of work for any grade.
 Even with the new Common Core standards in place, each school district—sometimes each teacher—is responsible for choosing materials and determining what is required for completion.
 In addition, teachers have leeway on grading and assigning extra credit.
 I found a wide diversity in what was considered adequate for high school level courses.
 For example, one program for traditional students used ten books in their literature program, and another for the gifted program only covered four books.